 For more information, call 864.461.2828.

 In the Battle of Camden, considered the most significant Patriot defeat of the American Revolution, British troops under Lord Cornwallis defeated American forces led by Gen. Horatio Gates on Aug.
 16, 1780.
 Johannes Baron de Kalb, an ally of the Americans from present-day Germany, was mortally wounded during the battle.
 Each November as part of Historic Camden Revolutionary War Field Days, some 500 British and Patriot re-enactors march on the grounds, pitch tents and fire cannon.
 Festivities also include Tavern Tales, artillery demonstrations, a period fashion show, Kershaw House tours and drum and fife concerts.

 For more information, call 803.432.9841.

 Battle of Musgrove Mill, Clinton

 The battle on Aug.
 18, 1780 between Continental troops and a larger group of Loyalists lasted only about 30 minutes, but resulted in high casualties.
 Despite being outnumbered, the Colonials won, and the battle is considered an important turning point in the war.
-Once the home of farmer and land surveyor Edward Musgrove, Musgrove Mill State Historic Site sits on a 397-acre site that today includes an interpretive center, a canoe and kayak launch on the Enoree River and the scenic Horseshoe Falls.
+Once the home of farmer and land surveyor Edward Musgrove, Battle of Musgrove Mill State Historic Site sits on a 397-acre site that today includes an interpretive center, a canoe and kayak launch on the Enoree River and the scenic Horseshoe Falls.
 A re-enactment of the battle and other demonstrations take place in late April.

 For more information, call all 864.938.0100.

 Battle of Kings Mountain, Blacksburg

 Fought on Oct.
 7, 1780, this is considered the war's most decisive victory in the South, with 1,000 Patriot led by Col. Isaac Shelby annihilating an equal number of Loyalist/Tory troops under the command of British Major Patrick Ferguson.
 Key to the victory: Most of the Americans carried hunting rifles, which were more accurate and inflicted heavy casualties on the musket-armed Tories.
 Re-enactments of the battle occur in early October and include encampments and demonstrations of weapons and other gear.